A Graphical Language for Proof Strategies: Conclusion and Future Work

-By lifting proof strategies to the level of goal-types rather than the level of goals, we are able to write more robust strategies, and no longer rely on the number and order of sub-goals resulting from a tactic application for tactic composition.
-Thus, the problem of goal selection/focus/classification when composing tactics, as highlighted in \cite{Asperti09}, is significantly improved.
-Since composition of proof strategies is also at the level of goal-types, we increase type safety and enable better static analysis.
-The use of graphs to represent the flow of goals further enables visualisation of partially evaluated proofs and improves debugging, failure analysis and failure patching.
+We have presented the PSGraph language together together with an implementation of it in the \psgraphtool{} tool.
+PSGraph's ``lifting" of proof strategies to the level of goal-types, rather than the level of goals, enables us to write more robust strategies that no longer rely on the number and order of sub-goals resulting from a tactic application for tactic composition.
+Moreover, as composition of proof strategies is also at the level of goal-types, we increase type safety and enable better static analysis.
+Moreover, the problem of goal selection/focus/classification when composing tactics, as highlighted in \cite{Asperti09}, is significantly improved.
+Graphs naturally represent the flow of goals, and enable graphical inspection of evaluation to improve debugging of proof strategies.

-Consider, for example, the \emph{rippling strategy} from section \ref{sec:intro}.
-In a traditional tactic language, it would have been easy to mistakenly send all goals to \emph{simp} before \emph{rippling} was attempted, which could break the syntactic requirement of rippling.
-Such mistakes are inherently difficult to find, and we believe that our language greatly simplifies this kind of situation.

-We are working on improving the theory to take advantage of the partial order structure to admit sub-typing and type unification on wires.
-Further, we would like to move the implementation closer to the theory by using built-in !-box mechanisms, rather than generating rules on the fly.
-We are also working on improving the implementation itself by providing better integration of the tools for drawing and inspecting strategies, as well as adapting the code to work with other underlying theorem provers.

-An additional motivation for the language has been as a language for learning high-level proof strategies from exemplar proofs, first motivated in \cite{AI4FM:avocs09}.
-With partners on the AI4FM project (\url{www.ai4fm.org}) we are working to support this form of \emph{analogical reasoning}.
-In particular, we are working on extracting strategy graphs from Isabelle proofs, which we then generalise by graph rewriting and transformations.
-Automatically extracting new goal types is an important part of this process, and are also working on using the partial order for the goal types in order to support sub-typing.